Ms Mary Krell

 |International:||+44 1273 678954|

 |download vCarddownload vCard to your mobile|

 Mary has worked widely in theatre and as a digital artist (creating interactive media for the web, CD-ROM and installations) in the UK and internationally for over fifteen years.
 She has also been an associate member of Forced Entertainment as a digital author and, with them, created a number of interactive works that have been exhibited around the world at venues including the ZKM (in Karlsruhe, Germany), the ICA (in London) and The Art Institute of Chicago.
 Nightwalks, an interactive virtual reality piece created in collaboration with the company won the Transmediale in 2000.

-Mary is the Head of Media Practice and a Senior Lecturer in Digital Media Practice and Theory.
+Mary is the a Senior Lecturer in Digital Media Practice and Theory.
 She has also, during the past decade, convened the BA Media Practice & Theory and the Digital Media MA in the Department of Media & Film.

 Community and Business

 Mary has worked with artists and industry around the UK and in Seattle, USA.
 She is a trustee at Fabrica Gallery and is specifically interested in community engagement around digital media in arts and education.